domsteil/sgxjvm-public/docs/versions/1/source/rng-enclavelet.rst

 * Release: ``samples/rng/rng-enclave/build/enclave/Release/enclave.signed.so``
 * Simulation: ``samples/rng/rng-enclave/build/enclave/Simulation/enclave.signed.so``

+.. note:: The Release enclave requires a production signature over the enclave, and the key of this signature must be
+    whitelisted by Intel.
+Therefore it is imperative that the above Release enclave is binary reproducible.
+In order to ensure this we pin all dependencies in release branches, and this is also where we provide production signatures by an Intel-whitelisted R3 key.
+However this signature will most probably *not* apply on a master build.
+If you'd like to reproduce the Release enclave please build using the release branch, the latest one being |latest_release_branch|.

-The above enclaves can be loaded onto an SGX device.
+The Debug and Release enclaves can be loaded onto an SGX device.
 Loading these requires further setup.
 See :ref:`sgx-setup`.

 To test the build enclave: